bencrabbe/numnlp/docs/_sources/optim.md

 Check your answers with `sympy`

 **Exercise 4**
-Evaluate the gradient of each of the functions of exercise 3 at the points $(-1,-1), (0,1), (1,2), (2,1)$
+Evaluate the gradient of each of the 3 first functions of exercise 3 at the points $(-1,-1), (0,1), (1,2), (2,1)$